 Fix the test tube holder to a metre rule and place a test tube containing about 5 cm3 of water in its grip.
 This can be propped up in a test tube rack ready for use.

 Place 3 cm3 of cooking oil into the crucible, light the Bunsen and open the air hole.
 After a few minutes the oil will ignite.
 Turn off the Bunsen at the gas tap.
 Put on heat-resistant gloves and show the fire can be extinguished by placing a piece of aluminium over the crucible to smother the flames.

-Reignite the oil by relighting the Bunsen then turn the Bunsen off at the gas tap again.
+Remove the aluminium, reignite the oil by relighting the Bunsen, then turn the Bunsen off at the gas tap again.
 At arm’s length, plus the length of the metre rule, add the water from the test tube to the crucible.
-A fireball will be ejected and rise about one metre above the crucible.
+A fireball will rise about one metre above the crucible.

 At its simplest level, this demonstration shows the risks associated with trying to extinguish fat fires with water, and the efficacy of the removal of oxygen.
 It could also form part of a series of lessons on types of fire extinguisher.
 (The magnesium and dry ice demonstration shows the inefficacy of CO2 extinguishers against metal fires.)

 When burning the oil, there are three temperatures to consider: the flash point, c.330°C, at which the oil ignites given a flame or spark; the fire point, c.370°C, when oil will continue to burn on removal of the ignition source; and the auto-ignition temperature, c.430°C, where oil vapours will ignite without an ignition source.